-A multi-echelon inventory management system occurs when there is more than one storeroom as part of a spare parts inventory management and supply system.
+A multi-echelon inventory management system occurs when multiple storerooms are part of a spare parts inventory management and supply system.

-A multi-echelon inventory management system complicates stock level decision-making as the items held at all locations must be taken into account.
+This approach to inventory management complicates stock level decision-making.
+This is because the items held at all locations must be taken into account.

-Multi-echelon systems provide a number of opportunities for reducing inventory holdings but the also present issues that need to be managed.
+Multi-echelon systems provide a number of opportunities for reducing inventory holdings.
+However, they also present issues that need to be managed.

 Author: Phillip Slater